 Harry Potter was born 1983.
 The Harry Potter series takes place 1994 to 2001.
 Lily Potter nee.
 Evans (Kinney) was born 1965; she would be eighteen when she had Harry.
 And would have died when she was nineteen.
 Everyone else was born a few years later than in the original timeline.
 Any other questions will be answered if you send a message to me.

 Summary: After the death of his big sister, Brian Kinney continues to fight for custody of his nephew Harry Potter, but is always turned down.
 Years later Harry searches for his Uncle and finds him.
 He learns that family doesn't always have to be about blood.

 Pairings: Brian Kinney/Justin Taylor, Melanie Marcus/Lindsay Peterson, Michael Novotny/Ben Buckner, Debbie Novotny/Carl Horvath, Ted Schmidt/Blaze Wyzecki and Emmett Honeycutt/Calvin Colpepper (Many of these pairings won't appear until later on in the story)

 Setting(s): Harry Potter books take place during the third, fourth, fifth, sixth and seventh book and Queer As Folk is from all seasons.

 Rating: NC-17 or M at times

-Warnings (Including but not limited to): Violence, Strong Language, Adult Situations, Graphic Sex (maybe), Alcohol Use, Mention/Show of Martial Abuse, Mention/Show of Child Abuse, Drug Use, Mention of Drug Use, Suicide, Rape, Nudity, Fights, ect.
+Warnings (Including but not limited to): Violence, Strong Language, Adult Situations, Graphic Sex (maybe), Alcohol Use, Mention/Show of Martial Abuse, Mention/Show of Physical, Emotional, Mental and Sexual Abuse, Classism, Homophobia, Hate Crimes, Drug Use, Mention of Drug Use, Alcoholism, Attempted Suicide, Suicide, Attempted Rape, Rape, Nudity, Fights, ect.

 By: Stone Sour